-Bag making involves a lot of detail work as with topstiching, adding trim, and making things look just right.
-Aside from the finishing steam pressing, getting your stitching just right is going to destinguish your bag from a simple homemade item.
+Bag making involves a lot of detail work as with topstitching, adding trim, and making things look just right.
+Aside from the finishing steam pressing, getting your stitching just right is going to distinguish your bag from a simple homemade item.
 You need to be able to see what you're doing!

 Lighting is a feature that I think all sewing machine manufacturers could improve on installing.
 Why are we not seeing LED lights integrated into their designs?
 I added these to my machine, and I can actually sew with just these and my machine light and not need any additional lighting.
 This is wonderful when your eyes are tired from the brighter overhead lights.

-I discussed with the sewing machine repair technician about installing them, as they won't adhere if he has to remove them.
-He said that if the machine housing meets in the middle with a visible line, then just position the light strip to one side or the other.
+The sewing machine repair technician I questioned about adding the LED lights and the removal for machine repair told me the following: if the machine housing meets in the middle with a visible line, then just position the light strip to one side or the other.
 My housing "crack" is toward the back, so no issue with adding them to the middle.
 Stand lighting can get expensive, but these LED lights are totally affordable, easy to install, and a game changer in viewing your work, especially for night sewing.

-Sewing Land has a review of the LED lights along with 6 others for 2020.
+Sewing Land has a review of the LED lights along with 6 others for 2022.
 I can't address stand type or other lights as I have a simple swing arm regular lamp over my machine, a bright room with natural light from two windows, and then my wonderful little LED lights.
 Your sewing situation may need additional lighting.
-Your eyes will thank you, and your work will be much better.
+Your eyes will thank you, and your work will be better for it.

 Having the proper tools for sewing bags makes the process so much more enjoyable, efficient, and rewarding!

 Now that you've got your machine set up for optimum sewing, let's move on to prepping your bag.